| name | holistic-linting |

 - Never suppress without understanding - Don't add

-# type: ignoreor# noqawithout root cause analysis - Orchestrators delegate, sub-agents resolve - Orchestrators launch agents for multi-file issues, sub-agents fix their own files
+# type: ignoreor# noqawithout root cause analysis - Orchestrators delegate, sub-agents execute - Orchestrators launch agents and read reports.
+Sub-agents run formatters, linters, and resolve issues.

-- Verify after fixes - Always re-run linters to confirm issues are resolved
+- Verify after fixes (Sub-Agents only) - Always re-run linters to confirm issues are resolved

 Troubleshooting